 Then get to work!

-For real stories about real millionaires, and how you can become one too, check out my new book, Everyday Millionaires: How Ordinary People Built Extraordinary Wealth—And How You Can Too.
+For real stories about real millionaires, and how you can become one too, check out my book, Everyday Millionaires: How Ordinary People Built Extraordinary Wealth—And How You Can Too.